 Public recognition: People like to be recognized for their hard work.
 Public recognition through awards and acknowledgement helps employees understand that they are valued.
 It can be as simple as sending out an email to the team recognizing an employee’s job well done.

 Cheer might be associated with the holidays, but in the contact center, a jovial spirit goes a long way and leads to more positive team morale.

 Steve Brubaker began his career at InfoCision in 1985.
 In his current role as Chief of Staff and as a member of the Executive Team, he is responsible for HR, internal and external communications, and manages the company’s legal and compliance departments.
-Brubaker is a member of a number of professional organizations, including the DMA and PACE.
+Brubaker is a member of a number of professional organizations, including the DMA, SOCAP, and PACE.
 He also donates his time to serve on several university boards, including the Executive Advisory Board for The Taylor Institute for Direct Marketing at The University of Akron and The University of Akron Foundation Board.
-He has also been honored with a number of awards and recognitions for his contributions to the call center industry, including the ATA’s highest honor, the prestigious Fulcrum Award.
+He is a frequent speaker for national events and has also been honored with a number of awards and recognitions for his contributions to the call center industry.